 Deferred examinations cannot be granted by instructors.
 Students must apply for a deferral to his / her Faculty office with adequate documentation substantiating the absence due to incapacitating illness, severe domestic affliction, and other compelling reasons including religious convictions.
-See Section 23.5.6 of the University Calendar for details.
+See the University Calendar for details.